-To get to Machu Picchu, international flights arrive in Lima, Peru, located on the Pacific coast.
+International flights arrive in Lima, Peru, located on the Pacific coast.
 Many flights arrive late evening and because there are no flights to Cusco in the evening, travelers will spend 1 night in Lima.
-The area around the Lima airport is not pedestrian friendly and most tourists who don't stay at the Ramada Inn located in the airport, should arrange transfers in advance, to hotels in Miraflores, about 45 min drive from the airport.
+The area around the Lima airport is not pedestrian friendly and tourists who don't stay at the Ramada Inn located in the airport, should arrange transfers in advance, to hotels in Miraflores, about 45 min drive from the airport.

 From Lima, there are many 1 hour/10 min flights to Cusco, which is 11,000 ft/3400 m above sea level.
 Most flights are scheduled in the morning & taper off by afternoon.
 It is not possible to fly to Cusco in the evening, and the return flights from Cusco to Lima end by late afternoon.
 It is not recommended to schedule the last flight of the day if you are trying to connect with an international flight on the same day, because weather in the mountains can cause flight delays or cancellations.
 Bus service is available, but takes more than 20 hours one way over curvy mountain roads.

 Adios Adventure Travel adviser Jacquie Whitt can help you find international flights and book your domestic flights in Peru